Poland charges Russian citizen with being ISIS mercenary in Syria

-WARSAW Polish prosecutors have charged a Russian citizen of Chechen nationality with fighting illegally as a mercenary with Islamic State (ISIS) in Syria, Polish authorities said in a statement on Friday.
+WARSAW (Reuters) - Polish prosecutors have charged a Russian citizen of Chechen nationality with fighting illegally as a mercenary with Islamic State (ISIS) in Syria, Polish authorities said in a statement on Friday.

 Alleged to have fought in Syria from late 2013 until the end of 2014, the Russian man identified as "Kyuri A." has been under arrest in Poland since March 24.